How ChessGate's AI Personalities Work

 Position: Middlegame, roughly equal, Karpov to move.

-Step 1: OPENING BOOK → No match (move 22, past book range)
+Step 1: OPENING BOOK → No match (past book range)

-Step 2: ASK ENGINE → 10 candidates returned:
+Step 2: ASK ENGINE → top candidates returned with their evaluations:

 Step 3-8: EMERGENCY CHECKS